Hepatitis Free Mongolia (HFM)

 Step 6: Hepatologists and oncologists physically examine and counsel participants on their medical condition, follow-up treatment, physician referrals, and necessary lifestyle changes.

-Increasing Access: While in the provincial center, we will base the screening at the provincial hospital and travel to local markets, schools, government organizations, and large businesses, as some people are unable to travel or leave work to come to the provincial hospital.
 Additional HBV, HCV, and AFP tests will be left for the uninsured at each primary care clinic.
-By traveling to every clinic in the province, we are providing access to testing and connection to treatment to the most remote people in the province.
+By traveling to every clinic in the province, we are providing access to testing and connection to treatment to the province’s most remote people.

 The tools have long been available to eliminate HCV.
 Mongolia previously held a pioneering position in hepatitis C virus elimination efforts, setting an early example for the world in the fight to end hepatitis.
 Mongolia’s HLP, extensive social service network, individual registration numbers, and well-connected healthcare infrastructure create a prime opportunity to accomplish its stalled goal.
 This initiative exemplifies the feasibility of eliminating and potentially revitalizing Mongolia’s Healthy Liver Program and path for other communities worldwide.